 The film adaptation of Scott Pilgrim Vs. The World, as Steven Stills begins freaking out about the crowd their band is about to play for, Scott realizes that the two girls he's balancing at the moment are beginning to converse.
 At this point, he slaps Steven, telling him: "We need to play now, and loud."

-In Cube 2: Hypercube, Kate does this to Jerry when he starts to ramble too much.
+In Cube 2: Hypercube, Kate does this to Jerry when he starts to ramble too much while he's explaining the physics of the hypercube.

 Used in Night of the Living Dead.
 As Ben is trying to fortify the house that the main characters are trapped in, Barbara is trying to get Ben to help her go out and find her brother Johnny so he can join them in the house, safe from the zombies.
 Meanwhile, Ben is trying to persuade Barbara to give up Johnny for dead.
 Eventually, Barbara screams at Ben and slaps him.
 Ben slaps her back to get her to snap out of it and also in retaliation.